EdIzaguirre/Rosebud/README.md

 Try out the app here: [link](https://filmsearch.azurewebsites.net/).

-Rosebud is a film recommendation Q&A bot:
+Rosebud is a film recommendation Q&A bot that:

 - 🎥 Takes in a user's query and returns appropriate film recommendations.
 - 💬 Goes beyond a basic RAG app.
 Uses both semantic search across the database as well as metadata filters that are created on the fly using natural language.